lsst-dm/dmtn-091/index.rst

 =====
 1. https://github.com/lsst/validation_data_hsc
     - 56 GB raw + master calibrations.
-    - The entire `validation_data_hsc` repo is 250 GB because it includes a set of processCcd+coadd processed data.
+    - The entire `validation_data_hsc` repo is 250 GB because it includes a set of single-frame- and coadd-processed data.
     - Calibration data available as pre-computed masters and used to do ISR.
     - Currently processed on a daily (8 hour?) cadence through to coadd.
     - Currently not used for DIA.